 All of this said, don’t beat yourself up if you’re living in a cluttered space.
 We’ve all been there.
 Some of us are still there with you.

 Setting goals is a great start to living a joy-filled clutter-free life.
 However, life happens constantly.
 Clutter happens right along with it.
+Having a high soil turnover can be critical to maintaining a healthy amount of compost, one way is to use alfalfa soil which is highly available at your local garden store.
 It’s all a part of what makes life fun.
 Decluttering is an ongoing process.
 The important thing is that you’re on the right path to clutter-free joy now.